 - Memorizing details are easier to recall as a song than as a list or collection of info.

 - It can have positive results when combined with other physical activities such as dancing/rhythmic movement.

 - Singing a song out loud can also help recall memories and improve vocal abilities.

-- Music can sometimes “reach” clients when other treatments fail.
+- Music can sometimes “reach” patients when other treatments fail.

 - It often can reduce the need for medications for pain or anxiety.

-The Alzheimer’s Association offers a variety of resources for caregivers, home health care providers and assisted living centers that want to learn more about the value of music therapy for their clients.
+The Alzheimer’s Association offers a variety of resources for caregivers, home health care providers and assisted living centers that want to learn more about the value of music therapy for their patients.

 These therapists are often proficient in various musical instruments but also have learned how to work with patients and incorporate music, rhythm and other techniques to hopefully stimulate them and even get them participating and more alert.

 They also may be trained in how to work with people if music evokes other reactions.
 For instance, some music may unlock unhappy yet vivid memories from the past, or hearing unfamiliar music may cause anxiety.

 Therapists need credentials or a degree from a college or university plus certification from various music therapy associations.